 Top 10 Best Laptops For Music Production

 What you want is a laptop powerful enough for recording and music production.
-And on top of that, will last you many years to come, eventually making sense of your investment.
+On top of that, it will last you many years to come, eventually making sense of your investment.

 You possibly travel a lot as well and want a laptop to produce music, that isn’t bulky or heavy.